Fast Distributed PageRank Computation

 The main idea of our algorithm is to first perform `many' short random walks in parallel and then `stitch' those short walks to get the longer walk of length $\log n/\eps$ and subsequently `count' the number of visits of these random walks to different nodes.
 In particular, our algorithm runs in three phases.
 In the first phase, each node $v$ performs $d(v) \eta$ ($d(v)$ is degree of $v$) independent `short' random walks of length $\lambda$ in parallel.
-(The value of the parameters $\eta$ and $\lambda$ will be fixed later in the analysis.)
+While value of the parameters $\eta$ and $\lambda$ will be fixed later in the analysis, the assigned value will be $O(\log^2 n/\eps)$ and $\sqrt{\log n}$ respectively.
 This is done naively by forwarding $d(v)\eta$ `coupons' having the ID of $v$ from $v$ (for each node $v$) for $\lambda$ steps via random walks.
-The intuition behind performing $d(v)\eta$ short walks is that the \pr of an undirected graph is proportional to the degree distribution \cite{undirected12}.
+Besides the node's ID, we also assign a coupon number ``$Coupon_{ID}$" to each coupon to keep track the path followed by the random walk coupon.
+The intuition behind performing $d(v)\eta$ short walks is that the PageRanks of an undirected graph is proportional to the degree distribution \cite{undirected12}.
 Therefore we can easily bound the number of visits of random walks to any node $v$ (cf. Lemma \ref{lem:visit-bound}).
-At the end of this phase, if node $u$ has $k$ coupons with the ID of a node $v$, then $u$ is a destination of $k$ walks starting at $v$.
+At the end of this phase, if node $u$ has $k$ random walk coupons with the ID of a node $v$, then $u$ is a destination of $k$ walks starting at $v$.
 Note that just after this phase, $v$ has no knowledge of the destinations of its own walks, but it can be known by direct communication from the destination nodes.
 The destination nodes (at most $d(v)\eta$) have the ID of the source node $v$.
 So they can contact the source node via {\em direct} communication.
-We show that this takes at most constant number of rounds as only polylogarithmic number of bits are sent (since $\eta$ will be at most $O(\log^3 n/\eps)$, shown later).
-It is shown that the first phase takes $O(\frac{\lambda}{\eps})$ rounds with high probability (cf. Lemma \ref{lem:phase1}).
+We show that this takes at most constant number of rounds as only polylogarithmic number of bits are sent (since $\eta$ will be at most $O(\log^2 n/\eps)$).
+It is shown that the first phase takes $O\big(\frac{\lambda}{\eps} \big)$ rounds (cf. Lemma \ref{lem:phase1}).